 - Fall colors usually change in late September or October, but there is also sometimes snow in October.

-- Mosquitoes are generally the worst in June and early July.
+- Mosquitoes and ticks are generally the worst in June and early July.

 - The trail, especially sections in or near state parks, is busiest on weekends and holidays.